 One defining characteristic of the cybersecurity field is that there are a number of certifications that qualify working professionals in specific skills.
 Many job postings and career positions in cybersecurity require some level of certification, so it’s a good idea to pay attention to what kinds of certifications are in demand depending on a career track or job type.

-Some companies use certain data structures or network products and so they might require that their professional cybersecurity staff be certified in
+Some companies use certain data structures or network products and so they might require that their professional cybersecurity staff be certified.
+Examples of popular professional certifications include:

 - Certified Ethical Hacker (CEH)*